vlocityinc/newport-design-system/docs/DevelopmentSetup.md

     mvn compile
     ```

+    If you have any auth errors here, make sure the file `~/.m2/settings.xml` has your valid nexus tokens.

 10. Run this watch command so that when you modify files, they are picked up by core:

 ```sh